 I am currently employed by the National Health Service creating innovative medical software to assist doctors & consultants with their day to day operations.
 You can review my skills, proficiencies and experience by visiting my work profile.

 You can review my professional profile on LinkedIn.

 A bald eagle, the bird not me.

 Outside of my NHS work I volunteer as a parent governor at the local village primary school, and help raise funds for the school as a member of the PTA.
 I am also an elected member of the local astronomical society.

+I like to write and publish short articles on programming & technology on this site.
 Here are some of my most popular articles and code examples: